amikathir/Final-Year-Project/README.md

-A Fourier-feature, first-order Physics-Informed Neural Network for **1D transcranial ultrasound wave propagation**, supervised by a conservative FDTD reference solver.
-Produces a continuous, differentiable surrogate of the displacement wavefield through a five-layer head model (scalp - skull - brain - skull - scalp) at a 500 kHz carrier.
+A Fourier-feature, first-order Physics-Informed Neural Network for **1D transcranial ultrasound wave propagation**, supervised by a conservative Finite-Difference Time-Domain reference solver.
+This produces a continuous, differentiable surrogate of the displacement wavefield through a five-layer head model (scalp - skull - brain - skull - scalp) at a 500 kHz carrier.

 > *This is the BMED4010 Final Year Project of Amaresh Kathiresan
-> (HKU EEE, 2025/26), supervised by A/Prof. Wei-Ning Lee, co-supervised by
+> (HKU BME, 2025/26), supervised by Associate Professor Wei-Ning Lee,
-> Dr Rachel Kwan, with technical mentorship from Dr Haotian Guan.*
+> co-supervised by Dr Rachel Kwan, with technical mentorship from Mr Haotian Guan.*

 ---